alanyee/udt/README.md

 ### For appserver and appclient

-1. google udt and goto http://udt.sourceforge.net/
+1. google udt and goto http://udt.sourceforge.net/ (original)
 2. `wget`, `scp`, and/or `tar -xvcf` [source] to get file
 3. run `make`, once in the home directory of udt and then once in app
 4. Sometimes, appclient and/or appserver will not listen: `error while loading shared libraries: libudt.so: cannot open shared object file: No such file or directory`.